top of page

 Extensive experience, comprehensive knowledge

-I am a Board-Certified psychiatrist with over 20 years' experience in the field.
+I am a psychiatric physician who is Board Certified by the American Board of Psychiatry & Neurology and the American Board of Lifestyle Medicine with over 20 years' experience in the field.
 After receiving my Bachelor's in Science degree from Cornell University where I majored in Biology/ Neurobiology and Behavioral Science, I received my Medical Degree from SUNY Upstate Medical University in Syracuse, NY.
 I then completed a Residency in General Psychiatry at University of Vermont Medical Center.

-For almost 20 years, I have worked in private practice, community, inpatient & correctional settings and have held administrative & academic appointments at University of Vermont College of Medicine & Northern Vermont University.
+I have held clinical and administrative positions in private practice, community, inpatient & correctional settings and have held an academic appointment in the Department of Psychiatry at University of Vermont College of Medicine.

 My Philosophy